Why Does the Dentist Take Blood Pressure?

 Side effects of Blood pressure medication

-High blood pressure medication can cause dry mouth, alter taste, and cause gum inflammation.
+High blood pressure medication can cause dry mouth, altered taste, and gum inflammation.
 It may also cause irregular heartbeats.
-Dry mouth, a common side effect can prevent saliva production, and increase the risk of cavities and bad breath.
+Dry mouth, a common side effect, can prevent saliva production and increase the risk of cavities and bad breath.

 Conclusion

-Dentists use blood pressure readings to identify potential risks, customise treatments, and support patient health management.
-Regular readings can save lives and improve overall health.
+Dentists use blood pressure readings to identify potential risks, customize treatments, and support patient health management.
+Regular readings before dental work make sure than your treatment is as safe as possible and improve your overall health.